Question: Can I make a colorful capsule wardrobe?

 Style Tips to Make This Work for You:

 I agree with your wardrobe—a maximalist capsule wardrobe is entirely possible.
 The first step in a lot of capsule wardrobe advice is to stick with neutrals, which I think is bullshit.
 Yes, neutrals are very easy when it comes to a small wardrobe; however, neutral is not a requirement.

 A capsule wardrobe is any wardrobe where you maximize the number of wearable outfits from a finite number of pieces of clothing.
 There’s nothing in there about having to stick to neutral colors!
 Here are 7 quick tips to help you build a capsule wardrobe you love.

 In most capsule wardrobes, these are things like your black pants, your blue jeans, your white button up shirt, a simple straightforward little black dress, sneakers, things like that.

 In your maximalist capsule wardrobe, these are still going to be things like pants, skirts, shirts, shoes.
 They just won’t be black or white or gray or beige, etc.

 Then you’re going to want to add over the top exciting pieces: those animal prints and sequins and faux furs that go with as many of your base pieces as possible.

-The key to getting any capsule wardrobe down pat is to test it out, so I would suggest pulling out what you think your wardrobe would be and wear it for a week to see where the holes are before you get rid of anything else from your closet.
+The key to getting any capsule wardrobe nailed down is to test it out, so I would suggest pulling out what you think your wardrobe would be and wear it for a week to see where the holes are before you get rid of anything else from your closet.
 You can also combine this with taking 5 Days of Style to create a stronger container for your capsule wardrobe try-out.

 A really simple way to get started with this is to do the 10 x 10 challenge started by Style Bee, where you choose 10 pieces of clothing and wear them for 10 days.
 Whether your share your experiment or not, it’s a great way to dip your toes in and you’ll learn how terrible we all are at planning these the first time.